Skip to main content

 • collaborate in the education activities of the school;

-Each school may have more than one parents' association.
+Each school may have more than one families' association.
 These associations may use the premises of the educational institutions to carry out their own activities, for which purpose, those in charge of the schools must facilitate the integration of these activities into school life, taking into account its normal running.

 University institutions